villagecomputing/studio/README.md

 ### Running locally without authentication
 1. To run locally without the need to authenticate add ENV_TYPE=local to the .env.local file
+2. Add the NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY variables from the .env.example file

 ### Steps for authenticating with Clerk